Is your home in a high-risk flood zone? Here’s how to find out

 And starting today, both FEMA and First Street data will be published on real estate website Realtor.com.

-Deciding to publish flood data is not totally straightforward—while it’s important for homebuyers to know a property’s flood risk, a high-risk classification could also greatly decrease a property’s value, making homeowners more skittish about listing their sales on the website for fear of lowering their own net worth.
-Other real estate sites such as Zillow and Redfin told NPR that they have no plans yet to publish flood data.
+Publishing flood data is not as simple as it seems—while it’s important for homebuyers to know a property’s flood risk, a high-risk classification could also greatly decrease a property’s value, making homeowners more skittish about listing their sales on the website for fear of lowering their own net worth.
+Competitor real estate sites Zillow and Redfin told NPR that they have no plans yet to publish flood data.

 But Realtor.com argues people must know the full cost of purchasing, maintaining, and potentially insuring or repairing a home before they make an offer.
 And for those living in flood zones, company executive Leslie Jordan told NPR, there are preventative measures that homeowners can take.
 “They can elevate their home on stilts.
 They can add a sump pump into the basement.
 They can install a rain garden outside,” said Jordan.
-But they must know their risk to do so.
+But they must know their risk first.

 You can check your home’s safety rating on Realtor.com, or by using First Street’s Flood Factor and FEMA’s Map Service Center.
 Knowing could save you thousands of dollars—or in some cases, even a life.